 - a) Patients who are exhibiting any neurological activity such as spontaneous respiration, eye opening, or motor response

 - b) Patients under 18 years old

 - c) Patients with suspected hypothermia

-- a) Follow appropriate ALS algorithms and obtain medical consultation. - b) Request that the consulting physician authorize termination of resuscitation. - c) If approved, discontinue resuscitation and follow local jurisdictional policies.
+- b) Request that the consulting physician authorize termination of resuscitation. - c) If approved, discontinue resuscitation and follow local jurisdictional policies.

 5. SPECIAL RURAL CONSIDERATIONS